Thomas M. Messer: Guggenheim and later years

 Messer took over at the Guggenheim Museum in 1961, at a time when the museum's ability to present art at all was in doubt due to the challenges of working in the Frank Lloyd Wright-designed building's unique continuous spiral ramp gallery that is tilted, with curved walls.
 Almost immediately, in 1962, he took a risk putting on a large exhibition that combined the Guggenheim's paintings with sculptures on loan from the Hirshhorn Museum.
 Three-dimensional sculpture, in particular, entailed, "the problem of installing such a show in a museum bearing so close a resemblance to the circular geography of hell," where any vertical object appears tilted in a "drunken lurch" because the slope of the floor and the curvature of the walls could combine to produce vexing optical illusions.

 It turned out that the combination could work well in the Guggenheim's space, but, Messer recalled that at the time, "I was scared.
 I half felt that this would be my last exhibition."
 Messer had the foresight to prepare by staging a smaller sculpture exhibition the previous year, in which he discovered how to compensate for the space's weird geometry by constructing special plinths at a particular angle, so the pieces were not at a true vertical yet appeared to be so.
 In the earlier sculpture show, this trick proved impossible for one piece, an Alexander Calder mobile whose wire inevitably hung at a true plumb vertical, "suggesting hallucination" in the disorienting context of the tilted floor.

-In 1963, Messer acquired for the museum an important private modern art collection from art dealer Justin K. Thannhauser.
+In 1963, Messer acquired for the museum an important private modern art collection from art dealer Justin K. Thannhauser, which originally consisted of 73 pieces.
+Thannhauser's widow Hilde donated additional pieces to the museum's Thannhauser Collection in 1981 and 1991.
 At Messer's urging, in 1976, Peggy Guggenheim donated her art collection and home in Venice, Italy, the Palazzo Venier dei Leoni, to the foundation.
 After her death in 1979, the collection of more than 300 important works was re-opened to the public as the Peggy Guggenheim Collection in 1980.
 Since 1985, the Guggenheim Foundation has also operated the U.S. Pavilion of the Venice Biennale, an exhibition held every other summer.
 In 1986, the Foundation purchased the Palladian-style pavilion building.

 Messer served as director of the Guggenheim Foundation from 1980 to 1988.
 He announced his retirement from the Guggenheim in November 1987, and a search committee found his replacement, Thomas Krens, by 1988.
 Messer's retirement announcement coincided with the 50th birthday celebration of the Guggenheim Museum.
 At the exhibition put on in celebration, "virtually every foreign artist who has ever shown at the Guggenheim flew in to pay tribute" to Messer.

 From 1990, he was a freelance curator, teacher, writer and arts consultant.
 Messer died at his home in New York City on May 15, 2013, at the age of 93.